pierrehoudayer/RUBIS/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-`RUBIS` is in stage of early development.
+`RUBIS` is still in stage of development.
 If you have a suggestion to improve this repository, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Any contribution is welcome and **greatly appreciated**!